Multi Carrier Management: Analysis and Recommendations

 2. Outbound Integration – Host system to Carrier

-A shipping integration should work in the background to connect your order system (ERP or WMS) to your chosen carriers via API.
+Shipping integration should operate without interruption.
+It should connect your order system (ERP or WMS) to the selected carriers through an application programming interface (API).
 You are able, from within your host system, to send the delivery information – like customer address, number of packages, weight – to your carrier, thus registering the consignment.

 3. Inbound Integration – Carrier to Host System